cameraui/sdk/go/docs/api/camera.md

 	type CameraFrameWorkerSettings struct {
 	    // FPS is the target frames per second for detection.
 	    FPS int `msgpack:"fps" json:"fps"`
-	    // Capture event thumbnails from the highest-resolution source.
+	    // HQSnapshots captures event thumbnails from the highest-resolution source.
 	    HQSnapshots bool `msgpack:"hqSnapshots,omitempty" json:"hqSnapshots,omitempty"`
 	    // Decoder is the decoder hardware selection.
 Applies on the machine that
 	    // decodes this camera (master or assigned worker); an unusable selection